 It contains natural antioxidants such as phenolics, carotenoids, anthraquinone, and ascorbic acid (vitamin C).
 Read More.

-Culantro is known for the reduction of inflammation around body parts.
-For this purpose, the leaves should be boiled with water, and the hot infused water can be drunk or applied to body parts or joints for analgesic purposes.
-Read More.
+Culantro is known to reduce inflammation around body parts.
+For this benefit, you should boil its leaves with water.
+You can then drink the hot infused water or apply it to body parts or joints for pain relief.

 Culantro can control the issue of bad breath.
 The strong and fresh fragrance and chlorophyll give it deodorizing effects.